cesletter/book/docs/boa/README.md

   src="/images/boa-facsimile-3.jpg"
   above="The following is a side-by-side comparison of what Joseph Smith translated in Facsimile 3 versus what it actually says according to Egyptologists and modern Egyptology:"
 />

-# Todo: Eric fix table to be 2 columns

 <table>
   <thead>